fulstak/rhombus-wiki/content/tutorial/privacy/multiwallet/index.md

 You would use these parameters:

 ```
-$ particl-qt -wallet=primary-wallet.dat -wallet=market -wallet=savings
+$ rhombus-qt -wallet=primary-wallet.dat -wallet=market -wallet=savings
 ```

-{{< image class="side-thumb" src="multiwallet-particl-qt.png" alt="Wallet switcher in Particl Core" >}}
+{{< image class="side-thumb" src="multiwallet-rhombus-qt.png" alt="Wallet switcher in Rhombus Core" >}}

-Notice that for the `primary-wallet.dat` in the root folder, we added `.dat` to the parameter, which tells Particl Core that it's directly a wallet file, not its folder (as in case of `market/wallet.dat` and `savings/wallet.dat`).
+Notice that for the `primary-wallet.dat` in the root folder, we added `.dat` to the parameter, which tells Rhombus Core that it's directly a wallet file, not its folder (as in case of `market/wallet.dat` and `savings/wallet.dat`).

-This will open one Particl Core client with all 3 wallets loaded.
+This will open one Rhombus Core client with all 3 wallets loaded.
 You can then easily switch between them by choosing active wallet from the new dropdown (see screenshot).

 ## Autostart multiwallet

-### Particl Desktop
+### Rhombus Desktop

 {{< hint info >}}
-**Particl Desktop launches with all available wallets loaded by default.**\
+**Rhombus Desktop launches with all available wallets loaded by default.**\
 Therefore no extra configuration or setup is needed.
 {{< /hint >}}

-### Particl Core
+### Rhombus Core

 #### Linux

 Create a new custom application launcher in `~/.local/share/applications`:

 ```
-$ nano ~/.local/share/applications/"Particl Core".desktop
+$ nano ~/.local/share/applications/"Rhombus Core".desktop
 ```

 Then paste and edit these lines (mainly `Exec=`) to match your setup: